 While no formal education is required for a security guard position, several states require training before allowing anyone to work as an armed guard.

 Training requirements vary state by state.
+Here’s more information on guard training for NYC.
 Also, some states will accept prior training and experience instead of the required training for a security guard position.

 Salary By State